Skip to content

 How to get rid of period rashes?

-Your period was going well.
-But suddenly you got a mean rash between your legs.
-You look down and wonder what is wrong.
-Then you see a pink or red patch on your skin.
-Ah!
-The most uncomfortable period rash has set in.
-Can you recognize this?
+Your period was going well, but suddenly you notice a mean rash between your thighs.
+You look down and find a pink or red patch on your skin - yes, the dreaded period rash has set in.
+Whether it’s itching, burning, or swelling, this discomfort can happen to anyone.

 HOW-TO-GET-RID-OF-PERIOD-RASHES